tonievictor/dotenv/README.md

     envVariable := os.Getenv("MY_ENV_KEY")
     /*
-    "MY_ENV_KEY" represents an env eky taht was provided in the env file ie., MY_ENV_KEY=value
+    "MY_ENV_KEY" represents an env eky that was provided in the env file ie., MY_ENV_KEY=value
     */